zara-4/example-ruby-application/README.md

 # Installation

-To run this test application you wil need to install the [https://rubygems.org/gems/zara4](Zara 4 Ruby SDK gem)
+To run this test application you wil need to install the (Zara 4 Ruby SDK gem)[https://rubygems.org/gems/zara4]

 `gem install zara4`